lucadambo/City-Air-Pollution/README.md

 ### Executing program

-In the initial screen you will have two possibilities: either enter the name of the city and press the SEARCH key, or click the USE GEOLOCALIZATION key.
+In the initial screen you will have two possibilities: either enter the name of the city and press the SEARCH button, or click the USE GEOLOCALIZATION button.

 In both cases, the data of the searched city will appear, with the air pollution index, a comment and the time of the last update of the data.